-JANUARY 1, 2022 THROUGH DECEMBER 31, 2022
+JULY 1, 2021 THROUGH JUNE 30, 2022

-The following compensated holidays are approved for Calendar Year 2022.
-The FY 2023 schedule of approved holidays is under development.
+The following compensated holidays are approved for FY 2022.
+The FY 2023 schedule of approved holidays is under development and will be included in the approved budget.

 Each compensated holiday costs the City the value of the time not worked as well as about \$300,000 per day in overtime paid to essential employees (mostly Police, Fire, and Sheriff's Office) who may be assigned to work on a compensated holiday.